Weblayers in scenarios

 Expiration controlAvailableAvailable

-VisibilityLinked to scenario onlyListed in Weblayers tab
+VisibilityLinked to the scenario onlyListed in Weblayers tab

 Stop/startControlled through the scenarioCan pause individually